simonhuwiler/crowns-and-tears/README.md

 * [The Source Code](python/create%20stripes.ipynb)
 * And other stuff like the inDesign version, a musicxml-export, etc.

+## Is is a data viz?
+Is it a data representation?
+Good question.
+Maybe both?
+In the background you see the death rate per day as a curve chart with annotations.
+The music follows the data but does not represent it number by number.
+Here some background information how I made it:
+My first approach was: Let's give each note a number of death.
+Ofter composing couple bars I had to acknowledge: That's not how music works.
+Intensity and emotion in music is not about stacking more notes together.
+Sometimes nothing can hit you more than a quarter break.
+Dissonancec, tempo, chords, dynamics - so many things bring music to live.
+So I changed my approach and tried to write a corresponding soundtrack to the data.
+On the right side of my screen I had the data, day by day.
+Ond the left the music notation software.
+I went through every day in the data and looked for the corresponding sound, that respresents the data and still follows the rules of music.

 ## How it works
 I used [Muse Score](https://musescore.org/de) to compose the song.
 The python script does this:
 * Imports the sheets of music (it has to be saved as an uncompressed musicxml)